 Cities and villages

-For those who like to explore the local culture and delve into the rich history of Andalusia, there are countless unique places to visit.
-Time seems to have stopped in some villages and in the fabulous cities you will discover the "grandeur" and architectural constructions of earlier civilisations.
+For those who enjoy discovering local culture and delving deeper into the rich history of Andalusia, there are countless remarkable places to visit.
+In some villages, time seems to have stood still, while in the impressive cities you are immersed in the grandeur and architecture of ancient civilisations.

 Vélez-Rubio